c2r0b/vnmsim/README.md

 ## Specifications

-The simulator is developed as a PWA written with React and ES6 (and partially in Typescript).
+The simulator is developed as an installable PWA written with React and ES6 (partially in Typescript).
 The code editor uses CodeMirror2, while most of the simulator UI is done using SVG elements.
 The chosen design framework is FluentUI by Microsoft.